 \subsection{Jacobian for $n$-dimensional spherical coordinates}

-Blumension \cite{Blumenson1960} found the Jacobian when we transform integral from rectangular to spherical coordinate systems of $n$-dimensions for an arbitrary $n \in \mathbb{N}$.
+Blumension \cite{blumenson1960derivation} found the Jacobian when a multiple integral is transformed from rectangular to spherical coordinate systems of $n$-dimensions for an arbitrary $n \in \mathbb{N}$.
 In general, the equation for the sphere of radius $r$ in $n$-dimensional rectangular coordinate is

-where $x_i$ are Cartesian coordinates.
+where $x_i$'s are Cartesian coordinates.
 The transformation for $n$-dimensional spherical coordinates is

 where $0 \le \phi_i \le \pi$ for $i \in \{1,2,3,\dots,n-2 \}$ and $0 \le \theta \le 2\pi$.\\ The Jacobian is a determinant of the $n$ by $n$ matrix of partial derivatives